rmk2/goon_recon/README.md

-Run (or schedule) `eve-api_corporations.rkt` periodically, which tries to resolve unknown corporations if we either have a valid alliance for them (in the case of partially entered data from a moon scan) or, ideally, if we simply have a corporationID, as is the case with automatically retrieved from zkillboard.com.
+Run (or schedule) `eve-api_corporations.rkt` periodically, which tries to resolve unknown corporations if we either have a valid alliance for them (in the case of partially entered data from a moon scan) or, ideally, if we simply have a corporationID, as is the case with data automatically retrieved from zkillboard.com.